A reminder to all teams, parents, and spectators –

 *The tournament will be played in accordance with FIFA Laws of the Game except as modified by these rules above.

-Disclaimer: The Jefferson Cup, Tournament Director(s), and Richmond Strikers will not be responsible for any expenses incurred by tournament participants if the tournament is cancelled for any reason.
-The Tournament Director(s) reserves the right to decide on all matters pertaining to the tournament and its decision shall be final.
+The Jefferson Cup, Tournament Director(s), and Richmond Strikers will not be responsible for any costs or expenses incurred by tournament participants (including, without limitation, for travel, lodging, or meals) if the tournament is delayed, postponed, cancelled, or otherwise altered for any reason.

-To insure the quality of service provided at the 2020 Jefferson Cup, the Richmond Strikers Soccer Club has appointed Anthony Travel as our official Hospitality Service of the tournament.
-All teams are mandated to book any hotel reservations through Anthony Travel to insure their place in the 2020 Jefferson Cup.
+To insure the quality of service provided at the 2021 Jefferson Cup, the Richmond Strikers has appointed Anthony Travel as our official Hospitality Service of the tournament.
+All teams are mandated to book any hotel reservations through Anthony Travel to insure their place in the 2021 Jefferson Cup.
 Any teams that do not comply will be at risk of forfeiting their acceptance.

 Local Richmond teams or teams “commuting” to Richmond for the weekend do not have to stay in hotels but must contact either Anthony Sports or the tournament director indicating their intentions to do so.
 “Commuting” Teams is defined as a 75-mile distance between the club’s mailing address to the Team's scheduled field complex.